nefariouslad/nefariouslad/README.md

-- 👋 Hi, I’m @nefariouslad
+- 👋 Hi, I’m Pratik Singh
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning backend with node
 - 💞️ I’m looking to collaborate on